AliReda2/e-commerce-Laravel/README.md

-if errors occur for toastr go to toaster|phpFlasher website if errors occur for sweet alert go to sweetalert website
+if errors occur for toastr go to toaster|phpFlasher website if errors occur for sweet alert go to sweetalert website if errors occur for sluggable put theses in cmd: php artisan make:migration add_slug_column_to_products_table php artisan migrate composer require cviebrock/eloquent-sluggable

-finally just replace the folders in the new laravel project with the folders in this repository
+finally just replace the folders in the new laravel project with the folders in this repository to open the website write in cmd: php artisan serve (this will give url of the local host )